 Because the Content Security Policy rules are written to the .htaccess file, the Content Security Policy generation only works when the ‘301 .htaccess redirect’ option is enabled in the plugin settings.
 This is a pro feature, so Really Simple SSL pro is required as well.

 How to enable Content Security Policy reporting

 The Content Security Policy generation has two features, a reporting feature to gather data about resources on your site and a ‘live’ feature to enforce the Content Security Policy rules.
 To start generating a Content Security Policy, enable the ‘Content Security Policy reporting’ option in the ‘Security Headers’ tab of the Really Simple SSL pro settings.
-Do not enable the ‘Add Content Security Policy to .htaccess’ option yet!
+Do not enable the ‘Enforce Content Security Policy’ option yet!

 Enabling the reporting option will add a line of code to your .htaccess file to track and report any Content Security Policy violations.
 These violations will be found over time, the plugin performs a check on each pageload.
 If it detects any violations, those will be added to the ‘Content Security Policy’ tab:

 The Content Security Policy tab contains five different columns.

 - Found: when the violation was first detected

 - On page: the page on which the violation was first detected

 - Directive: the specific Content Security Policy directive that was violated.
 See https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy#Directives